 Born in Toulouse in 1982, Guillaume Bresson lives and works in New York (USA).

-In 2007 he graduated from the École Nationale Supérieure des Beaux-Arts de Paris with distinction.
+In 2007, Guillaume Bresson graduated from the École Nationale Supérieure des Beaux-Arts de Paris with distinction.
 His work questions the notions of staging and narrative in painting.
-He came to the attention of the public with Dynasty, an exhibition at the Palais de Tokyo and Musée d'Art Moderne de la Ville de Paris held in 2010, when he also won the Prix Sciences-Po pour l'Art Contemporain.
+He came to the attention of the public with Dynasty, an exhibition at the Palais de Tokyo and Musée d'Art Moderne de la Ville de Paris held in 2010 - the year in which he also received the Sciences-Po Prize for Contemporary Art.
+Having participated in 2016-2017 in the Residency Unlimited programme, he currently lives in New York after a residency at the FLAX Foundation in Los Angeles in 2020.

-Guillaume Bresson's works are part of numerous private and public collections including the collections of the Musée d'Art Moderne de la Ville de Paris, the MUDAM Luxembourg and Abattoirs Museum in Toulouse (France), each owning a major piece of the artist.
+Guillaume Bresson's works are present in numerous private and public collections notably those of the Musée d'Art Moderne de la Ville de Paris, the Louis Vuitton collection and the MUDAM Luxembourg and the Musée des Abattoirs in Toulouse, each of which holds one of his major works.
+Drawings by the artist are also present in the collections of the Cabinet Jean Bonna of the École des Beaux-Arts in Paris.

-In 2019, Guillaume Bresson has benefited from his first solo exhibition in the United States due to an invitation of the French Institute Alliance in New York.
-Along with Tim Eitel and Hernan Bass, he will be part in 2019 of the collective exhibition on figurative painting Les Enfants du Paradis at MUBA Museum in Tourcoing - France - in the context of Lille 3000 Manifestation L'Eldorado (Curators : Jean-Max Colard and Jérôme Sans).
+In 2019, the artist enjoyed his first solo exhibition in the United States at the invitation of the French Institute Alliance Française in New York.
+In the same year, he was part of a group show on figurative painting Les Enfants du Paradis at the MUBA in Tourcoing (France), as part of the Lille 3000 art event entitled L'Eldorado (curators: Jean-Max Colard and Jérôme Sans).
+In 2020, the Couvent des Cordeliers in Toulouse hosted a solo exhibition of the artist's frescoes.

 Guillaume Bresson has been represented by la Galerie Nathalie Obadia, Paris/Brussels, since 2010.